 Availability = Measures % of agents’ paid hours spent logged into the system and available to work a contact

-Occupancy = Measures % of time an agent is logged into system and actively handling a customer contact
+Occupancy = Measures % of the time an agent is logged into the system and actively handling a customer contact

-Automation enables companies to reduce the number of calls into the contact center.
+Automation enables companies to reduce the number of calls to the contact center.
 In one use case, a leading retailer leveraged real-time automation to proactively make call-backs when volume was low, thereby reducing the number of incoming inquiries.
-The workforce management team identified a pattern: customers would make multiple calls to check on the delivery status of high-ticket items such as a furniture set.
+The workforce management team identified a pattern: customers would make multiple calls to check on the delivery status of high-ticket items such as furniture sets.
 To solve this, the real-time rules engine would notify agents to make outbound calls confirming or updating customers on their estimated delivery time.
-This dramatically improved first call resolution (FCR) and decreased call volume.
+This dramatically improved first-call resolution (FCR) and decreased call volume.

 2. Average Handle Time